darrenstrash/open-mcs/README.md

 ### Graph Format

-Current, the unweighted METIS format is expected:
+Currently, the unweighted METIS format is expected:

 <# vertices> <# edges> 1

-followed by <#vertices> lines, where the i-th lines contains a list of space-separated neighbors of i.
+followed by <#vertices> lines, where the i-th line contains a list of space-separated neighbors of i.
 All vertices range from 1 to <# vertices>

 ### Data

-data.tar.gz contains the data sets from the 2nd DIMACS Challenge..
+data.tar.gz contains the data sets from the 2nd DIMACS Challenge.

 Copyright
 ----